hugoferreira/hugoferreira.github.com/_posts/2019-06-09-capture-that-memory-flag.markdown

 <img src="/assets/banner.jpg" alt="banner" style="width:100%;"/>

-If you have a plain, ordinary image, then you are most probably using plain, ordinary steganography.
-There's plenty of steg tools out there, but I was in *laf-mode*, so I just googled for [something-as-a-service™](https://futureboy.us/stegano/decinput.html) with `guess the payload` option selected:
+If you have a plain, ordinary image, then you are most probably using plain, ordinary [steganography](https://en.wikipedia.org/wiki/Steganography).
+There's plenty of steg tools out there, but I was in *laf*-mode, so I just googled for [something-as-a-service™](https://futureboy.us/stegano/decinput.html) and trusted the almighty `guess the payload` option:

 ```
 The payload may be: